-Planning overseas school expeditions and educational trips in a COVID world is far from simple.
+Planning overseas school expeditions and educational trips in a post-COVID world is far from simple.
 There, I’ve said it (as if you didn’t already know)!

-As a specialist in planning school expeditions and educational tours, we are well used to managing complicated operations and mitigating risk.
+As a specialist in school expeditions and educational tours, we are well used to managing complicated operational challenges and mitigating risk.
 It’s what we do - day in, day out.

 Then a lemon called COVID came along and changed everything.
 The headline risk changed and was no longer just the physical risk to individuals from the virus, climbing mountains or rafting rivers, but more from the operational and financial risks to both our clients and ourselves.